 “Un début prometteur” has a perfect balance between tragedy, drama and comedy.
 How difficult was it to make sure you kept all those ingredients in balance?

-Are you already working on a next project?
+Are you already working on your next project?

 Yes, I am writing my next script, which will be an original script.